-Cancellation terms for self-catered apartments, chalets & residences:
+Cancellation terms for self-catered apartments, chalets and residences: *

-70 or more days before check-in – 20% of accommodation cost
+70 or more days before check-in – loss of deposit

-From 31 to 70 days before check-in –25% of accommodation cost
+From 69 to 31 days before check-in –25% of accommodation cost

 6 days or less before check-in –100% of accommodation cost

-46 or more days before check-in – 30% of accommodation cost
+46 or more days before check-in – loss of deposit